Barcelona Digital Enterprise Festival Speaker Insights – Igor Mate, Global Data Privacy Manager, Tetra Pak Group (Sweden)

 Next up in our Speaker Insights series is Igor Mate Dr Global Data Privacy Manager for Tetra Pak Group (Sweden).
 Igor gives us a peek into the challenges we’ll face during our fast-paced digital transformation journeys, such as the fact ‘we have created 90% of the world’s data in the past year, while we are only using 1% of the data effectively’

-The Nordics Digital Enterprise festival event in Copenhagen will host Igor’s talk: “Fostering Digital Business by Personal Data Protection Management Via GDPR” which will focus on new GDPR regulations.
-Other speakers include leaders in digital transformation from brands such as Sky, Ericsson, Gucci and Grundfos to name just a few.
+The Nordics Digital Enterprise festival event in Copenhagen on 7th February 2019 will host Igor’s talk: “Fostering Digital Business by Personal Data Protection Management Via GDPR” which will focus on new GDPR regulations.
+Other speakers include leaders in digital transformation from brands such as Maersk, eBay, Ericsson, Gucci and Grundfos to name just a few.

 Over to Igor…